Skip to content

 • Mode of Transport: Different rules apply for cargo vs. passenger aircraft.

-• Training: Personnel must undergo specific dangerous goods handling training.
+• Training: Personnel must undergo specific training on dangerous goods handling.

 Key Takeaways for Travelers